 Mike Arpaia

-I'm a computer scientist professionally focused on applying machine learning for natural language to early-stage venture capital in Europe.
+I'm a computer scientist professionally focused on applying machine learning and natural language processing to help accelerate and improve decision making within the domain of early-stage venture capital.

-My core research focus is on deep learning and natural language processing with a focus on minority languages and multilingual transfer.
+My core technical focus is on deep learning and natural language processing but I'm also passionate about information security, distributed systems, and high-performance computing.

 Machine Learning

-Within deep learning, my main focus is on multi-task learning and the different ways that one can combine multiple tasks within a single training process to improve performance.
+I'm interested in multitask multimodal deep learning and the different ways that one can combine multiple tasks and data modalities within a single training process to improve performance.

 Artificial neural networks as universal function approximators

 The universal theory of approximation shows that an artificial neural network can approximate any function.
-I am excited about a future where neural networks are broadly deployed as a universal computation platform for learned algorithms.
+My excitement about deep learning is driven by a vision for the future where neural networks are broadly deployed as a universal computation platform for learned algorithms.

 Venture Capital